3drobotics/solodevguide/book/uploading.md

 pip freeze > requirements.txt
 ```

 Next, we want to download these packages on your host computer so they can be moved to Solo along with your code.
-You can do this using `pip wheel` to download them into a new folder, `./wheelhouse`.
+You can do this using [pip wheel](https://pip.pypa.io/en/latest/reference/pip_wheel.html) to download them into a new folder (`./wheelhouse`).
 Run this command:

 ```sh
 pip wheel -r ./requirements.txt --build-option="--plat-name=py27"